Archierowe/guess_the_fruit/README.md

 ## ACKNOWLEDGMENTS

--   Many thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for his invaluable help, feedback and encouragement (such a legend)!
+-   Huge thanks go to Wayne and Lucie at Hey Bear Sensory for allowing me the use of their brand and images for the purpose of this project [Hey Bear Sensory] (https://www.heybearsensory.com/).
--   Thank you also to the Code Institute's slack community for always responding to my requests for "Help!" and what seemed like silly questions at times!
+-   Many thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for his invaluable help, feedback and encouragement.
--   [MDN] (https://developer.mozilla.org/en-US/) - Many hours have been spent using this resource - particularly around the logic for the random fruit game logic and getAttribute info.
-Invaluable resource.
+-   [MDN] (https://developer.mozilla.org/en-US/) - Many hours have been spent using this resource - particularly around the logic for the random fruit game logic.
 -   [Codepen.io] Code from Saeed Salam - video mute/unmute button - modified by me for this project (https://codepen.io/saeedsalam/pen/WNerqrY) - many thanks!
 -   [W3 Schools](https://www.w3schools.com - such a great library of information and 'try it yourself' code - very helpful!
--   I have spent, again, many hours staring at the [Stackoverflow](https://stackoverflow.com/) site - gave insight and many threads to read on varying aspects of what I was trying to achieve.
+-   I spent, as I often do, many hours staring at the [Stackoverflow](https://stackoverflow.com/) site - gave insight and many threads to read on varying aspects of what I was trying to achieve.
 -   My wife, for continually supporting and encouraging me.
--   My biggest inspiration has been my infant son - this game is for you, eventually...
+-   My biggest inspiration, Eben - this game is for you.